 Kathryn Hart’s art reflects the human condition — all of its crags, crevices, revelations and secrets — and her belief in an endless ability to rise from the ashes.
 Hart’s mixed media, multi-disciplinary works are rooted in personal history and plumb the depths of both an inner darkness and an inner light.
-In essence, her constructions are chiefly concerned with life, death, and hope.
+In essence, her constructions are chiefly concerned with life, death, and hope, and the tenacity of the human spirit.

 CV (click here)